DavidDock/ElephantMouseMonkey/README.md

 Balsamiq was used to design my wireframes.

-The wireframe layout remains the same for mobile and tablet devices.
+The websites layout remains the same for mobile and tablet devices.

-The site is responsive and does adjust image and font size depending on device size.
+The site is responsive and adjusts image and font size depending on device size.

-The layout changes for the rules page and games page when devices reach 1024 px and above.
+The websites layout changes for the rules page and games page when devices reach 1024 px and above.

 ![Wireframes](assets/media/wireframes.png)